libremfg/rhize-docs/content/how-to/model/master-definitions.md

 The work calendar can have properties with a `description`, `value`, and [`unit of measure`](#uom).

 The work calendar object can have one or more _entries_, which define the start, end, duration, and recurrence of a rule.
-The attributes for a time-based rule are represented by the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard.
+The duration and recurrence attributes for a time-based rule are represented by the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard.

 The attributes for an entry are as follows: